hriaz17/hriaz17.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD student at the University of Arizona, advised by Professor [Mihai Surdeanu](https://surdeanu.cs.arizona.edu/mihai/).
-My primary area of interest is the faithfulness and causality of reasoning in Large Language Models.
-Specifically I study strategies for internally integrating knowledge from symbolic reasoners in LLMs via reward modeling, and generating synthetic reward feedback data using weak supervision techniques.
-I have worked on meta-algorithms for synthetic data generation, incorporating causal reasoning and pragmatics into retrieval augmented generation (RAG) frameworks as a downstream application of my research interest, and exploiting linguistic hints as weak supervision for the NER task.
+My primary area of interest is the use of structured (expert knowledge) by Large Language Models (LLM) agents.
+Specifically I have developed Neuro-symbolic techniques for parametrically integrating knowledge from symbolic reasoners in LLMs via reward modeling, and generating synthetic reward feedback data using weak supervision techniques.
+I have also previously worked on meta-algorithms for increasing diversity in LLM generated synthetic data, incorporating causal reasoning and pragmatics into retrieval augmented generation (RAG) frameworks, and exploiting structured linguistic knowledge for information extraction task.

-Recently I completed my internship at Amazon Web Services, where I was an Applied Scientist Intern on the Amazon Science Bedrock team.
-I worked on an agentic meta-approach for formally diverse synthetic data generation which can be used to adapt LLMs to specific domains requiring only a small amount of synthetic data and without using any real data.
-This work resulted in a paper currently under review @ ACL 2025.

 Before joining the UofA, I completed my undergraduate studies in Computer Science at the [School of Electrical Engineering and Computer Science](https://seecs.nust.edu.pk) at the [National University of Sciences and Technology](https://nust.edu.pk) in 2021.

 Besides work, I am learning to play the guitar.
 I enjoy rock climbing and hiking along the various trails surrounding Tucson.
 A long time ago, I memorized the spelling of every word in the English dictionary and was a finalist in the 4th Dawn in Education National Spelling Bee.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.